 The tax regimes we are subject to or operate under, including income and non-income taxes, are unsettled and may be subject to significant change.
+For example, the Inflation Reduction Act (the "IRA") was signed into law on August 16, 2022, and will become effective beginning in fiscal 2023.
+The IRA imposes a 15% minimum tax on global adjusted financial statement income for tax years beginning after December 31, 2022, and a 1% excise tax on certain share repurchases occurring after December 31, 2022.
+We do not currently expect that the IRA will have a material impact on our income tax liability.
 We are unable to predict what changes to the tax laws of the U.S. and other jurisdictions may be proposed or enacted in the future or what effect such changes would have on our business.
 Any significant increase in our future effective tax rate could have a material adverse impact on our business, financial condition, results of operations, or cash flows.

-There is also a high level of uncertainty in today's tax environment stemming from both global initiatives put forth by the Organisation for Economic Co-operation and Development, or the OECD, and unilateral measures being implemented by various countries due to a lack of consensus on these global initiatives.
+There is also a high level of uncertainty in today's tax environment stemming from both global initiatives put forth by the Organisation for Economic Co-operation and Development (the "OECD") and unilateral measures being implemented by various countries due to a lack of consensus on these global initiatives.
 Further, unilateral measures such as digital services tax and corresponding tariffs in response to such measures are creating additional uncertainty.
 If these proposals are passed, it is likely that we will have to pay higher income taxes in countries where such rules are applicable.